Water Margin: Music

 "108 Heroes" is a three-part Peking Rock Opera (first shown in 2007, 2011 and 2014 respectively) formed through a collaborative effort between the Hong Kong Arts Festival, the Shanghai International Arts Festival, Taiwan Contemporary Legend Theater, and the Shanghai Theater Academy.
 The show combines traditional Peking Opera singing, costumes, martial arts and dance with elements of modern music, costume and dance.

 Other

+The temple fair in Southern Taiwan Song Jiang Battle Array is based on the acrobatic fighting from Water Margin.